brimdata/zed/docs/data-model/README.md

 (perhaps [separated by newlines](http://ndjson.org/)) each value can take on any form.
-When all the values have the same form, the JSON sequence begins to look like a relational table but the lack of a comprehensive type system, a union type, and precise semantics for columnar layout limits this interpretation.
+When all the values have the same form, the JSON sequence begins to look like a relational table, but the lack of a comprehensive type system, a union type, and precise semantics for columnar layout limits this interpretation.

 [BSON](https://bsonspec.org/)